Identifying Markov chain models from time-to-event data: an algebraic approach: Abstract

 \section{Abstract}

-In many fields, including biology, medicine, physics, chemistry, economy and actuarial science, data can be represented as the time-to-event of a finite state Markov chain model.
-The distribution of time intervals between successive recorded events is known as a phase-type distribution.
-We demonstrate that in cases where the eigenvalues of the Markov chain transition matrix are distinct (non-degenerate), the phase-type distribution is multi-exponential.
-We then pose and solve an inverse problem: given knowledge of the phase-type distribution, can we determine the transition rate parameters of the underlying Markov chain?
-To tackle this challenge, we initially convert the inverse problem into a computer algebraic task, involving the solution of a system of polynomial equations.
-These equations are symmetrized with respect to the parameters of the phase-type distribution.
-For a specific subset of Markov models that we refer to as "solvable," the inverse problem yields a unique solution, up to transformations by finite symmetries.
-We outline a recursive approach to compute these solutions for specific families of models, regardless of their number of states.
-Additionally, we use the Thomas decomposition technique to calculate solutions for models possessing 2, 3, or 4 states.
-Interestingly, we show that models having the same number of states but different transition graphs can yield identical phase-distributions.
-In such "Rashomon effect" scenarios, time-to-event data permits the formulation of multiple models and interpretations, all of which are consistent with the observed experimental data.
-To differentiate among these models, we propose additional distinguishing properties beyond just the time until the next event.
-In order to prove its applicability, we discuss how this method can be used to infer models of transcription regulation from transcriptional bursting data. {\bf Keywords}: Markov chains, phase-type distribution, inverse problem, symmetric polynomials, Thomas decomposition, transcriptional bursting.
+{ { Many biological and medical questions can be modeled using time-to-event data in finite-state Markov chains, with the phase-type distribution describing intervals between events.
+We solve the inverse problem: given a phase-type distribution, can we identify the transition rate parameters of the underlying Markov chain?
+For a specific class of {\em solvable} Markov models, we show this problem has a unique solution up to finite symmetry transformations, and we outline a recursive method for computing symbolic solutions for these models across any number of states.
+Using the Thomas decomposition technique from computer algebra, we further provide symbolic solutions for any model.
+Interestingly, different models with the same state count but distinct transition graphs can yield identical phase-type distributions.
+To distinguish among these, we propose additional properties beyond just the time to the next event.
+We demonstrate the method's applicability by inferring transcriptional regulation models from single-cell transcription imaging data. }